tinymce/tinymce-docs/tinydrive/integrations/googledrive-integration.md

 ### 2. Copy the new Google API Key

-Copy the generated Google API key this will later be used to configure Tiny Drive:
+Copy the generated Google API key this will later be used to configure {{site.cloudfilemanager}}:

 <img src="{{site.baseurl}}/images/tinydrive-googledrive-dump2.png" style="border: 1px solid #BBB">